JustOnePG/JustinePonce.github.io/essays/TypescriptEssay.md

 **const TypeRIP = (Essay: Professional) => {**
 **return "**

 Javascript with syntax types?!
-So thats it?
+So that's it?
 What, were some kinds of Typescripts?
 That's what I think of typescript, like some suicide squad.
 You write a Java code, and if you don't specifically write what specific type it is, it dies.
 I specified that this Essay type is Professional.